 Holiday boat parades have always been a special winter tradition for countless boaters across the country.
-And when it comes decorating your boat for the holidays, there are the families, and then there are the fanatics.
+And when it comes decorating your boat for the holidays, there are the average families, then there are the fanatics.
+Think Chevy Chase from National Lampoon's Christmas Vacation - but on a yacht.

 During her 10 years of involvement with the parade, she’s seen it all—giant inflatables like snowmen tied to boat decks, handmade displays similar to floats in a street parade, and lights in places that can transform the look of a boat into something else entirely.